 In the meantime, I became acquainted with fellow writers and ended up in critique groups, and learned a lot working on the first story I wrote that was destined to be my first published story: Dragon Stew.
 I must have edited that story twenty-five to thirty times between when I first wrote it (January 2006) and when it finally went to print (August 2006) at Dragons, Knights, and Angels, managed then by Selena Thomason.

 During the first few months of 2006, I also became acquainted with several of those who ran the Double-Edged Publishing, Inc.'s group of magazines.
 In March of 2006, Bill Snodgrass, the president, asked me to be a slush editor at The Sword Review, the other speculative fiction webzine run by them along with Dragon's, Knights, and Angels.
 After some thought and prayer, I accepted.
 By May of 2006, Bill intended to start up some more magazines, including a mainstream literary fiction webzine.
 In a small private critique group I was a part of, Rachel Marks had been pegged to become the managing editor of it, and enlisted my along with some others to form the starting editors of what became known as Haruah, which is Hebrew for breath of life, or breath of the spirit.
 Eventually Rachel stepped down and I became the managing editor.
-And though I still retain that title to date (1/16/2010), I don't really do the work of one.
-The other editors have taken up the slack as my schedule precluded me from doing a lot, namely Rochita Loenen-Ruiz for several months and currently Steven Rice.
+I held that position, along with the help of key editors, until the online magazine went defunct around 2010.

 The story did all right in the Notebored voting, but didn't win.
 Nor did the magazine place it in the contest.
 With that rejection, I sent it to the Sword Review, and they accepted it.
 The webzine published it in their December 2006 issue and in their print magazine.

-One would think that was the end, but nay!
+One would think that was the end of that story, but nay!
 That winter the Sword Review had a short story contest, and I decided to enter it with a sequel to "Steamy Realities."
 The theme was hope, and I wrote a story, jumping to the time when Sisko proceeded to travel about to find those he needed to be a "brother" to with his ring.
 After working on a plot, I submitted it to their contest, and didn't place.
 But Bill Snodgrass actually wrote back to me with a full critique of the story, saying he really thought the story had promise, and simply needed to be tuned up.
-His interest and encouragement prompted me to complete an idea I had in mind.
+His interest and encouragement prompted me to complete an idea I had developed.

 With that behind me, Bill had hinted when I told him my plans to write this series, that if the magazine accepted them, that he would seriously look at making this series into a published book.
 Upon contacting him once they were accepted, he said he wanted to do it.
 So we planned and worked to get the book ready when the series would be published later in 2007.
 The stories ran in the Sword Review September through December, starting with a reprint of "Steamy Realities."
 The book came out in November 2007.
 But, in the course of putting the book together, I created a couple of extra, not published on the web, sections for it.
 One, I added an additional short story where I introduce Sisko's friend, Josh in a story dealing with wizards, and Sisko's attempt to control the ring and his own passions which I titled "Undesired Realities."
 To date, the only place you can get that story is by buying my book, though I believe the sample at Smashwords includes that second chapter.